cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 The CityGML Energy Application Domain Extension (Energy ADE) aims at extending the CityGML 2.0 standard with energy-related entities and attributes necessary to perform energy analyses at urban scale.

 In accordance with the philosophy of CityGML, the Energy ADE aims to be flexible in terms of compatibility with different data qualities, levels of detail and urban energy model complexities (e.g. from monthly energy balance methods as of ISO 13790, to sub-hourly dynamic simulations by means of software programs like CitySim or EnergyPlus).
-It takes into consideration the INSPIRE Directive of the European Parliament, as well as the recent US Building Energy Data Exchange Specification (BEDES).
+It intends also to take into consideration the INSPIRE Directive of the European Parliament, as well as the recent US Building Energy Data Exchange Specification (BEDES).

-Its structure is conceived to be modular and, in its current version, it consists of 5 modules:
+Its structure is conceived to be modular.
+In its current version 0.7, it consists of 5 modules:
 - Building Physics module,
 - Occupancy module,
 - Construction and Material module,